popphp/pop-queue/README.md

 --------
 `pop-queue` is a job queue component that provides the ability to pass an executable job off to a queue to be processed at a later date and time.
 Queues can either process jobs or scheduled tasks via workers.
-The jobs are stored in an available storage adapter.
+The jobs are stored in an available storage adapter until they are called to executed.
 The available storage adapters for the queue component are:

 - Database
 - Redis